BrunoThums/HeaderCheck/README.md

 - hc single_URL-->

 ## What it can do?
-- (Obviously) check some headers of a single URL or a file of URLs
+- (Obviously) check some headers of a single URL or a file of URLs []
-- Convert URL from http to https (required for sslscan)
+- Convert URL from http to https
 - Add https:// to every URL (if there's none)
-- Add port 80 and 443 to URL that doesn't contain a port especified
+- Add port 80 and 443 to URL that doesn't contain a port especified (optionally)
-- Check for duplicates in file
+- Get rid off for duplicates in file
 - Show which URL's don't have:
   - Content-Security-Police
   - Strict-Transport-Security